Jetstar Japan: International services and expansion (2014–2026)

+Rebrand (2026–present)

+On 3 February 2026, Qantas announced its intention to sell its share in Jetstar Japan to the Development Bank of Japan, with Japan Airlines and Tokyo Century retaining their ownership.
+Following the transfer of Qantas's share, the airline will be rebranded, with the new identity to be announced in October 2026 and completed by June 2027.

 Corporate affairs

 Corporate structure and capitalisation

 The head office of Jetstar Japan is in Narita, Chiba Prefecture.
-The airline is owned by Japan Airlines (50%), Century Tokyo Leasing Corporation (16.7%) and Australian flag-carrier Qantas (33.3%), who own the Jetstar brand.
+The airline is owned by Japan Airlines (50%), Tokyo Century Corporation (16.7%) and Australian flag-carrier Qantas (33.3%), who own the Jetstar brand.
 Total capitalisation committed to the new airline has been up to ¥12 billion.
 Prior to 2019, Mitsubishi Corporation owned a 16.7% stake in the airline which was purchased by Japan Airlines in 2019, increasing its stake from 33.3% to 50%.

 In November 2013, Qantas and Japan Airlines each injected ¥5.5 billion of fresh capital in the form of non-voting shares.
 This kept the ownership structure the same however both Qantas and Japan Airlines economic interest in Jetstar Japan rose to 45.7% each.

 In November 2014, Qantas and Japan Airlines each agreed to inject a further ¥5.5 billion of fresh capital in the form of non-voting shares.
 This capital injection was to be undertaken in two tranches and was the second re-capitalisation in under a year.
 The issuance of non-voting shares kept the ownership structure the same, however, both Qantas' and Japan Airlines' economic interest in Jetstar Japan rose to 47.1% each.
 The first tranche totaling ¥7 billion was injected in November 2014 with the second tranche of ¥4 billion paid in July 2015.

 In August 2015, at the announcement of Qantas' annual financial results, it was revealed that further capital injections would take place into Jetstar Japan totaling ¥10 billion.
 No dates were announced for when the capital would be injected, although it was planned to be done in two tranches with the first consisting of ¥7 billion, and the second of ¥3 billion.